cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 print date or anything to be found, but the inside pages are printed in a simple and common font.
-There is a kind of introductory text by the author LudCrier, stating that he has found insight in the deserts of KaTha, he has been visited by the messengers of Love and Hate and these are the writings of their communion.
+There is a kind of introductory text by the author LudCrier, stating that he has found insight in the deserts of KaTha, he has been visited by the messengers of Love and Hate, and these are the writings of their communion.

 The book never feels cold to the touch, laying a hand on it lets one